IBM-Blockchain-Archive/marbles/i_lost_my_marbles.md

 - *I have registration failure message(s)*
 	- Nuts, so here are a few issues that may cause this:
-		- You fed it incorrect usernames and/or secrets.
-Verify if the username printed out correctly matches one from your services credentials list
+		- You fed it incorrect enroll IDs and/or secrets.
+Verify if the enroll ID printed out correctly matches one from your services credentials list
 		- You fed it incorrect peer host/ports.
 Verify the hostname/ports are the same as the ones you see in your network's monitor page.
 		- Verify if your peers are still running (we did this in step 1 though...)
-		- You have previously registered this username to a different peer.
+		- You have previously registered this enroll ID to a different peer.
 This is not allowed.
-A username can only be registered against 1 peer. (re-registering a username against the same peer is fine though)
+A enroll ID can only be registered against 1 peer. (re-registering a enroll ID against the same peer is fine though)
-		- You must have at least one registered username for marbles.
+		- You must have at least one registered enroll ID for marbles.
 If only one works edit the list of peers/users you feed marbles to only contain this one.
 		- Check the [logs for CA](./i_lost_my_marbles.md#peer-or-chaincode-logs) for any clues (same instructions as peer logs)
 		- If nothing is working, delete this network and create another
 - *I don't see any registration messages at all*
-	- So either you did not feed `ibc.load()` any usernames or you did not feed it any appropriate usernames.
-An apporiate username is one that contains "type_1" in the name.
+	- So either you did not feed `ibc.load()` any enroll IDs or you did not feed it any appropriate enroll IDs.
+An apporiate enroll ID is one that contains "type_1" in the name.
 Any other names get filtered out by `ibc.load`.
 		- If this is problematic for you (ie you have a custom IBM Blockchain Network) then you need to build a custom `ibc.load()` out of the other SDK functions. `ibc.load()` purpose is to make deploying to standard IBM Blockchain Networks easy.
 If you have a custom network you should create your own function that mimics `ibc.load()` (tear it apart and look at it!).
 You would only need to omit `filter_users()`, and possibly change what users/peer relation you want with your own calls to `ibc.register()`.
 - *Everything looks okay*
 	- Glad to hear it, lets go to step 3